-What do I need to provide
+What do I need to provide?

 Children need a fruit or similar healthy snack for snack time every day.
 This is eaten in the classroom after playtime.
-Snacks should be packed in a named, plastic box and placed in the snack box provided outside each class.
+Snacks should be packed in a named, plastic box.

 Children need a water bottle so that they can drink water throughout the day.